TOAST-DOCS/Face-Recognition/zh/api-guide.md

 * Extracted vector data gets saved in the database after encryption.
 * The saved vector data gets used as characteristic vectors for the [Search face by face ID](./api-guide/#search-by-face-id)and [Search face by image](./api-guide/#search-by-image) APIs.
 * The input image can be delivered via Base64-encoded image bytes or image url.
-* To find out more about input image, see "[Input Image Guide](./api-guide/#input-image-guide)".
+* To find out more about input image, see [Input Image Guide](./api-guide/#input-image-guide).
-* "imageId" is a value given for the input image, and the "externalImageId" is a value which can be directly given by the user.
-The user can utilize "imageId" and "externalImageId" to perform labeling for the image or face ID from the user-end, and they can also be used on their own like indexes.
+* 'imageId' is a value given for the input image, and the 'externalImageId' is a value which can be directly given by the user.
+The user can utilize 'imageId' and 'externalImageId' to perform labeling for the image or face ID from the user-end, and they can also be used on their own like indexes.
-* "imageId" and "externalImageId" are returned from the response of the [Face list within a group](./api-guide/#face-list-in-a-group) and [Search face by face ID](./api-guide/#search-by-face-id) and [Search face by image](./api-guide/#search-by-image) APIs.
+* 'imageId' and 'externalImageId' are returned from the response of the [Face list within a group](./api-guide/#face-list-in-a-group) and [Search face by face ID](./api-guide/#search-by-face-id) and [Search face by image](./api-guide/#search-by-image) APIs.
 * Up to 100,000 faces can be registered per single group.

 #### Request